FunkyMuse/blog/_posts/2021-07-06-arch_components_donts.md

 }
 ```

-🚫 Don't just create references that'll be held in the `ViewModel`
+🚫 Don't just create references that'll be held in the `ViewModel`.

-✅ Every reference has to be cleared in `onCleared()`
+✅ Every reference has to be cleared in `onCleared()`.

 ### Observing inside a ViewModel